Here are some of the ways you can volunteer with the PFTP:

 Harvest Leaders co-lead harvesting parties along with another volunteer.
 We provide all of the necessary training, materials, and support.
 You would be expected to commit to co-lead at least 6 harvesting parties between mid June and late November.

-Our 2013 Harvest Leader program has finished for the season.
-If you're interested in volunteering as a Harvest Leader in 2014, please call 503-284-6106 or send an email to bob[at]portlandfruit.org, with the subject line 'Harvest Leader interest' and we'll get you an application in Spring 2014.
+We are currently accepting applications for 2014 Harvest Leader volunteers!
+Please call 503-284-6106 or send an email to bob[at]portlandfruit.org, with the subject line 'Harvest Leader interest' and we'll get you an application as soon as possible.

 Participate in a Harvesting Party